shaileshp0110/calculation-microservice/README.md

 A defined subset of products and their CN codes is used in the system, as returned by the `/products` endpoint.

 In some cases, a 'commoditycodequalifier' is used along with a CN code to identify a product, where the CN framework does not allow products to be identified to a level of granularity required by the duty system; e.g. the commoditycodequalifier 'children' is used alongside the CN code 62000000 to identify children's clothes (which is subject to a 0% VAT rate)

+Volumes as expressed in items submitted to the calculator are assumed to be in litres.
+Weights as expressed in items submitted to the calculator are assumed to be in grammes.

+#### Measures
+Measures are the taxes that are applied to imported items.
+There are three types: "vat" measures, "import" measures, and "excise" measures.
+There are two types of calculation that can be applied by measures: "ad valorem", where the duty to be paid is expressed as a percentge of the 'customsvalue' of the item, and 'flat', where a figure (in GBP) is applied in proportion to the 'quantity' of the item, which can be expressed in terms of weight, volume, or number of units (for cigarettes, for example).
+An example would be "£5 per litre".
+In the coding of "flat" measures, the attribute "perunitof" expresses the quantity that the flat rate is applied to, and can take the values "weight", "volume", or "quantity".
+Alongside this, for 'flat' measures there is also an attribute 'unitdivisor'.
+This is used to align the units of the items with the units in which the measure is expressed.
+For example, cigarette measures may be expressed by the business as "£5.67 per pack", with a pack being 20 cigarettes.
+Cigarette item quanities are expressed in quantity of cigarettes, therefore the 'unitdivisor' in this case should be 20.
+Similarly, some tobacco excise duties are expressed 'per kilogramme', with weight being expressed in grammes in the items.

+Measures are matched to items using a Regular Expression ("commoditycode" in the measure structure) that is matched to the coomodity code of an item submitted to the calculator.

+Each measure currently has an associated 'conditions' attribute, which is a function that should be applied before applying the measure itself.
+This 'conditions' function is used to further restrict the applicability of the measure (by restricting the country of origin of the item, or the commoditycode qualifier).
+Going forward, this approach to applying preconditions would need to be swapped out for a more declarative approach.

 #### Countries